Competitive Equilibria in Two Sided Matching Markets with Non-transferable Utilities: Characterization of Competitive Equilibria

-To see why \autoref{lem:tight} is true intuitively, assume that $W$ is the lowest competitive equilibrium of a market $M$ but there is a subset $T$ of goods such that $|D^T(W)| = |T|$.
-Then, we could decrease the prices of goods in $T$ down to the point where either a buyer out of $D^T(W)$ becomes \underline{indifferent} between her current allocation and some good in $T$; or one of the goods in $T$ hit the price of $0$.
-But then, we get a competitive equilibrium less than $W$ which is a contradiction.
-Although this lemma seems very intuitive, its formal proof turns out to be quite challenging.
-Most of the appendix is devoted to proving this lemma.
-The next lemma states a critical property of the lowest/highest competitive equilibria.
+To get a better intuition of \autoref{thm:tight} suppose $\EQ$ is the lowest CE of a market $\Market$ and suppose there is a subset $\GSubsetT$ of goods with strictly positive prices for which the statement of the theorem fails to hold (i.e. $\Abs{\DemandSet^\GSubsetT(\EQ)} < \Abs{\GSubsetT}+1$); then, we could conceptually decrease the prices of goods in $\GSubsetT$ down to the point where either a buyer out of $\DemandSet^\GSubsetT(\EQ)$ becomes \underline{indifferent} between her current allocation and some good in $\GSubsetT$; or one of the goods in $\GSubsetT$ hit the price of $0$.
+But then, we get a CE lower than $\EQ$ which contradicts $\EQ$ being the lowest CE.
+Despite the easy intuition the formal proof of this statement is more involved.

-\begin{lemma}[Critical Alternating Paths] Given a market $M=(I, J, \{u_i^j\})$, and a competitive equilibrium $W$ of $M$ with a supporting matching $\Mv$: \begin{itemize} \item Iff $W$ is the highest competitive equilibrium of $M$ then for any good $j$ there exists a tight alternating path from $j$ to a buyer with a payoff of $0$ or to an unmatched good.
-The alternating path must start with a matching edge or be of length $0$.

-\item Iff $W$ is the lowest competitive equilibrium of $M$ then for any buyer $i$ there exists a tight alternating path from $i$ to a good with a price of $0$ or to an unmatched buyer.
-The alternating path must start with a matching edge or be of length $0$.